highkick05/nodebb-plugin-facebook/README.md

 ![alt tag](https://github.com/highkick05/nodebb-plugin-facebook/blob/master/facebook-plugin.jpg)

-Right click and 'Copy Link Addess' and paste in post and you're done.
+Right click on Facebook post time and 'Copy Link Addess' and paste in post and you're done.
 Recheck the steps if it does not work.

 *TODO: Fix Masonary bug on front page.
 Doesn't auto organise correctly.
 I suggest setting # Number recent replies to 0 in Category in ACP until I can solve this issue.*